Preparation

 • Do not try to deny your own racism: Because the traces of racism in our society are structural and profound, no one can exclude themselves from them just by not acknowledging them.
 They shape and influence our socialisation, our thoughts and our actions.
 It is therefore all the more important to recognise one's own ways of thinking, ideas and images shaped by racism, to become aware of them and then to actively counteract them.

-• Become aware of your responsibility: White people have the privilege of not having to deal with racism because they are not affected by it, but this means that white people have a (historically grown) responsibility to actively and self-critically deal with their own racisms and to fight against them.
+• Become aware of your responsibility: White people have the privilege of not having to deal with racism because they are not negatively affected by it, but this means that white people have a (historically grown) responsibility to actively and self-critically deal with their own racisms and to fight against them.
 This also means questioning and fighting racist institutions and laws.

-• Deal with your own stereotypes, prejudices and your own Eurocentric perspective: Try to rethink your own ideas about people and groups of people and to expose and discard prejudices.
+• Deal with your own stereotypes, prejudices, and your own Eurocentric perspective: Try to rethink your own ideas about people and groups of people and to expose and discard prejudices.
 Critically question your own idea of how people and societies ‘have to develop’ and to what extent this idea is shaped by your own origins.

 More tips on literature or videos on this topic: